2 Ways to Resign as Trustee in Florida

 Who is the Trustee?

-Briefly, a trustee is the person who is appointed by the creator of a trust (the “settlor” or “trustmaker”) to administer that trust and distribute the trust assets.
-The person you appoint as trustee should be someone who is completely honest, moral and reliable because he or she has control over the trustmaker’s property (money, property and other assets).
+Briefly, a trustee is a person who is appointed by the creator of a trust (the “settlor” or “trust maker”) to administer that trust and distribute the trust assets.
+The person you appoint as trustee should be completely honest, moral and reliable because he or she has control over the trustmaker’s property (money, property and other assets).

 A trustee is a fiduciary.
 A fiduciary acts on behalf of another and is obligated to act in that person’s best interests.
 Fiduciaries are people of utmost honesty and integrity.

-Under Florida law, trustees have specific duties that they owe to the trust beneficiaries.
+Under Florida law, trustees have specific duties to the trust beneficiaries.

-If a trustee breaches his fiduciary duties, for example if he invades the principal of the trust in violation of the trust’s terms, he can be held individually liable to the beneficiaries for any misappropriation of trust assets.
+If a trustee breaches his fiduciary duties, for example, invading the trust’s principal in violation of the trust’s terms, they can be held individually liable to the beneficiaries for any misappropriation of trust assets.
 The law provides remedies for the breach of a trustee’s duties.

-In addition, with the help of an estate and probate lawyer, a surcharge action can be filed against a trustee to impose personal liability for the breach of his fiduciary duties.
+In addition, an estate planning attorney near you can help file a surcharge action against a trustee to impose personal liability for the breach of his fiduciary duties.

 Who Can Serve as a Trustee?

-Given the great responsibility that comes with being a trustee, it makes sense to ask who can serve as a trustee?
+Given the great responsibility of being a trustee, it makes sense to ask who can serve as a trustee.

-Well, in Florida, the answer is any adult may serve as trustee.
+Well, in Florida, any adult may serve as trustee.
 The individual does not need to be a Florida resident.
 Indeed, any family member, friend, or attorney may serve as trustee.

-With that said, it is important to stress that you should choose your trustee very carefully.
+That said, it is important to stress that you should choose your trustee carefully.
 The person you choose should be honest and have integrity.
-Among other things, the person you choose should have some level of experience, understanding, or ability to handle pressure, make difficult decisions, keep good records, pay taxes, and properly invest assets.
+Among other things, the person you choose should have some experience, understanding, or ability to handle pressure, make difficult decisions, keep good records, pay taxes, and properly invest assets.

-Whoever you choose will be legally bound to follow the trust instructions, act in the best interests of your beneficiaries, and comply with all his/her statutory duties.
+Whoever you choose will be legally bound to follow the trust instructions, act in the best interests of your beneficiaries, and comply with all their statutory duties.

-2 Ways to Resign as Trustee in Florida
+2 Ways to Resign as a Trustee in Florida

 Can she do it?